 Close to half of the world’s farmers remain unbanked and numerous agribusinesses are underserved by financial institutions due to the volatile nature of the agriculture sector.
 Being climate-sensitive, this sector’s outputs depend entirely on varying factors such as temperature and humidity, and also the arrival of monsoons at the right time.
 Climate change and the consequent weather extremities have severely impacted agricultural productivity over the last few decades, resulting in significantly low crop yields that are also poor in quality.

 The recent advancements in technology offer a myriad of opportunities for better and efficient financial inclusivity in both developed and developing nations around the globe.
-Efforts by numerous entities, particularly by agripreneurs, have paved the way for innovative agribusiness software and solutions that help lending institution assess the creditworthiness of a farmer or an agribusiness and mitigate risks involved in the process.
+Efforts by numerous entities, particularly by agripreneurs, have paved the way for innovative agribusiness software and solutions that help lending institutions assess the creditworthiness of a farmer or an agribusiness and mitigate risks involved in the process.

-Organisations such as CropIn Technology are propelling agri-tech innovations to drive digitisation in the agribusinesses the world over.
-CropIn leverage alternative agri-data, such as those derived from satellite monitoring, artificial intelligence and big data analytics, to make business operations easier for financial institutions.
-CropIn’s SmartRisk™ is a unique agri-AI/ML solution that combines multiple sources of data including the platform’s global agri-ground intelligence, weather and satellite imagery.
+Organizations such as Cropin are propelling agri-tech innovations to drive digitization in the agribusinesses the world over.
+Cropin leverages alternative agri-data, such as those derived from satellite monitoring, artificial intelligence, and big data analytics, to make business operations easier for financial institutions.
+Cropin’s SmartRisk is a unique agri-AI/ML solution that combines multiple sources of data including the platform’s global agri-ground intelligence, weather, and satellite imagery.

-The service providers are also able to mitigate risks very early on, by analysing historical performance of the farm plot in the last three years and assessing the possibility of a good harvest at the end of the current season.
+The service providers are also able to mitigate risks very early on, by analyzing the historical performance of the farm plot in the last three years and assessing the possibility of a good harvest at the end of the current season.
 The credit could also go a long way in improving the harvest for the farmer, by providing him with the resources to invest in better quality seeds or upgrade his farm machinery.
 This, in turn, brings home better returns for the farmer and ensures faster loan repayment.
-On the long term, this improves the farming community’s livelihood and, as an extension, the productivity of the agri-sector.
+In the long term, this improves the farming community’s livelihood and, as an extension, the productivity of the agri-sector.